dappnode/mev-sp-oracle/README.md

 --dry-run
 ```

+Note that syncing might take some time, but if you trust another oracle you can use it as a checkpoint sync with `--checkpoint-sync-url=http://ip_address:7300/state`.
+This will get the state from that oracle, and continue syncing from there.
+Not recommended to be used in `updater` mode.

 ## Deployments

 This repo contains not only the oracle software but also a docker-compose with all required components such as consensus, execution clients and prometheus/grafana to monitor the setup.
 Everything is provisioned, so you just need to do the following.